LLC Properties: Everything You Need to Know

 - State taxes and filing fees: Many states don't recognize the pass-through status of LLCs and levy LLC taxes.
 California, for example, levies a minimum annual LLC tax of $800.
 In addition, virtually all states in America require LLCs to file annual reports and pay maintenance fees.
 These can put an extra strain on an LLC's finances compared to filing as a partnership.

 If you need help with property LLCs, you can post can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.